ZRJohnson208/ZRJohnson208/README.md

 <!------- --About Me-- ------->
 ## ℹ️ About Me
 I'm a self-taught, passionate programmer and web developer.
 I have extensive experience in HTML and CSS.
 I strongly believe in and contribute to Open Source.
+When I'm not coding, you can find me gaming.

 ## 🛠 Programming & Tool Stack